 The Neato Botvac D7 is a great example, using the dedicated app to control the cleaning robot and let you know where it's cleaned and where it hasn't.
 It will map out your house, and let you mark off no-go areas you don't want it to clean, in addition to setting schedules and remote controls.

 Security is one of the most obvious areas where smart tech offers a real benefit, giving you access to live feeds from cameras, cloud storage of footage, and even the potential for smart locks to govern who gets in and out (as long as you trust your chosen company's cyber-security, of course...).

 We're fans of the Netatmo Presence, which is the best all-round outdoor home security camera you can buy thanks to a slick design, the ability to double as a floodlight, and the lack of a subscription.

 Smart scales might seem dubious at first - how smart can they get!? - but it makes sense when you begin to think of them in terms of data.
 A good smart scale will not only track more than just weight - it'll include bodyfat percentage, BMI, lean mass, water weight, and more - but it'll track all that data for you and make it easy to understand.

-The Body Cardio from Nokia (formerly Withings) is our favourite right now thanks to support for up to eight users, syncing with Nokia's other health devices, and the fact that it measures pulse wave velocity - a first for the smart scale market.
+The Body Cardio from Withings (formerly Nokia, formerly Withings - it got a bit confusing really) is our favourite right now thanks to support for up to eight users, syncing with Withings' other health devices, and the fact that it measures pulse wave velocity - a first for the smart scale market.